Table of Contents

 };

-Now it could be rendered using following code:
+Now it can be rendered using the following code:

 rtl.Draw(_spriteBatch, position, Color.White);